albeco/KR_Solutions/README.md

 # KR_Solutions
-This repository contains unofficial solutions for the "The C Programming Language" book by Brian Kernighan and Dennis Ritchie (the K&R book).
+This repository contains my solutions for the exercises from "The C Programming Language" (second edition) by Brian Kernighan and Dennis Ritchie (the famous K&R book).